Mezzanine debt, also called mezzanine financing, is a type of financing that got its name due to the fact that it’s a debt-equity hybrid.

 The more eyes who are directly connected to your company’s goings-on who look at it, the better it will be and the more buy-in you’ll be able to get right from the get-go in terms of your company mission and direction of each major moving part.

-Now you know how to write a business plan that covers all the major areas pertinent to any new organization, there’s only one thing left to do: create your business plan!
+Now you know how to write a proper business plan, there’s only one thing left to do: create it.

 After all, this is going to serve as a guidebook of sorts that will help direct your entire business’ dealings for years to come, so it’s worth taking some time to make it right.